-OHCOW has established an interdisciplinary team as part of its ongoing occupational disease cluster work with McIntyre Powder-exposed mine workers.
-Exposed miners report multiple diagnoses and/or symptoms related to exposure to McIntyre Powder (aluminum oxide dust) and the mining environment more generally, including cancers, respiratory, neurological, cardiovascular, and other health conditions.
-OHCOW Medical consultants and Occupational Hygienists completed literature reviews on issues common to groups of miners.
-Links to the various reports are provided below, and will be updated as new information becomes available.
+As part of its ongoing occupational disease cluster work with McIntyre Powder-exposed mine workers, OHCOW established an interdisciplinary team of doctors and specialists.
+Exposed miners report multiple diagnoses and/or symptoms related to exposure to McIntyre Powder (aluminum oxide dust) and the mining environment more generally, including cancers, respiratory and cardiovascular ailments, neurological conditions, and other health conditions.
+OHCOW Medical Consultants and Occupational Hygienists continue to complete literature reviews on issues common to groups of miners.

 Links to the reports are provided below, and will be updated regularly.